amykv/amvitkus/README.md

 - 🎓 Computer Science graduate (B.S.) from University of Illinois at Springfield

-- 💻 IT Analyst at GreenEcho LLC.
+- 💻 Software Quality Assurance Engineer at Whirlpool Corporation.

 - ⚡ I'm focusing on using Kotlin for Android and game development.
 Also learning full stack MEAN development.